al63/SublimeFiles/README.md

 Because Sublime Files actually navigates the file system by changing directories, the navigator remembers and starts from last visited directory on subsequent uses.
-To open the navigator, you can either just invoke the command pallette command or use the keybinding ctrl+super+n
+To open the navigator, you can either just invoke the command palette command or use the keybinding ctrl+super+n

-Built with Mac OSX, but all the calls have been designed to be platform agnostic and thus should work regardless of system.
+Built with Mac OS X, but all the calls have been designed to be platform agnostic and thus should work regardless of system.
 However, this is untested on Windows.

 ----------